Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 Christians are to be perfectly joined together in the same mind and in the same judgment.
 The true church is to be united in understanding, resolution, counsel, and consent.
 Denominations do not have the same understanding because if they did, they would be trying to restore unity and not promote division.

-Denominations do not have the same resolution because each denomination teaches a different methodology on how to get to serve God and Christ.
+Denominations do not have the same resolution because each denomination teaches a different methodology on how to get to God and Christ and serve Them.

 They are not of the same counsel because if they were, they would follow the deliberate purpose and design of the Bible.